svecosystem/formsnap/sites/docs/content/api-reference/form-field.md

 ---
 title: <Form.Field />
-description: The component used to define a form field.
+description: A component that provides necessary context for a field
 ---

 The `<Form.Field/>` component provides the necessary context for it's children to react